Deploying your app to a device

 The tool packages your app into a .bar file, installs it on your device, and then opens it.
 If a .bar file with the same name exists on the device, the SDK first uninstalls the existing .bar file before deploying the new .bar file.

 If a valid debug token is not already present on the device, the tool creates and installs the debug token for you before installing and opening the app.
-For more information about debug tokens, see A note about using debug tokens.
+For more information about debug tokens, see Signing and debugging: Frequently Asked Questions.

 If you don't supply a device or keystore password, or supply an incorrect password, the SDK prompts you to enter the correct password before continuing the deployment process.